 - Preferably a combo that covers all ranges.
 Again, you can do without a sniper rifle if need be, but if you stick purely to close range or medium range weapons (if, for example, you pick two shotguns, or a Scout and a Flatline) then you may run into trouble against certain enemy teams with loadouts more suited to the encounter.
 Certain guns, such as the Wingman or the Triple Take, are effective at pretty much any range, so they're a good option when it comes to this rule.

-Those are the main candidates for the best loadout in Apex Legends for Season 8.
-If you're looking for a greater depth of knowledge of each of these weapons, you'd best check out our Apex Legends weapon stats guide.
+Those are the main candidates for the best loadout in Apex Legends for Season 10.
+If you're looking for a greater depth of knowledge of each of these weapons, you'd best check out our Apex Legends weapon stats page.